Last Updated on

 In this article, we will reveal tips that will keep you from getting injuries from cooking and hosting big dinner parties.

-This article was inspired by my sister.
+This writing was inspired by my sister.
 She is the resident chef for all of our major family gatherings, like Christmas and Thanksgiving.
-She does such an amazing job at preparing absolutely delicious mouth watering meals that could feed 20-35 guests.
+She does such an amazing job at preparing absolutely delicious mouth-watering meals that could feed 20-35 guests.
 I’ve always told her she should quit her job and open a restaurant….I’m still hopeful.

 My initial research for this topic on scientific research databases yielded an abundance of research articles on burns and lacerations.
+These results were based on injuries from cooking.
 That’s a little heavy and not what I’m getting at with this article.
 Rather, I’m talking about the aches and pains related to prolonged postures, repetitive movements, and perhaps some heavy lifting as well.